Bean seed fly

 - The soil should be well prepared in order to encourage rapid germination

-- A mixture of pathogenic nematodes, sold as Fruit and Vegetable Protection, can be watered into the soil which may control the young larvae, this is available by mail order from biological control suppliers
+- A mixture of pathogenic nematodes, sold as Fruit and Vegetable Protection, can be watered into the soil which may control the young larvae, this is available by mail order from biological control suppliers.
+Nematodes should be used in a targeted way as they can also affect non-target species.

 - Damage from this insect can be avoided by non-pesticide methods

-- None of the pesticides available to home gardeners are suitable for use against bean seed fly
+- None of the pesticides available to home gardeners are suitable for use against bean seed fly.
+Pesticides can have undesirable side effects as they will kill natural enemies and other non-target animals.

 Biological control suppliers (pdf document)